eliotcochrane/eliotcochrane.github.io/pages/equipment.md

 * Easy to manage side cut
 * Light enough to carry and hike

 ## BOOTS
 ### HEAD Raptor WCR 4 (2022)
 ![Photo of HEAD Raptor WCR 4 Ski boots](/assets/img/head-raptor-ski-boots.jpeg) *Photo: 2022 HEAD Raptor WCR 4*

 This boot changed my outlook on fit in a performance boot.
 After many years of custom fitting, this is the first where it all came together in one package.
 In 2022, the toe box had been expanded and during the 2021 season I was lucky to enough to test drive the boot a year early thanks to one of HEAD Japan's longest serving regional representative.
-Over two season a lot of the retention springs broke so the buckles are all loose, the stretch on the power strap is getting out of hand, and the outer heel piece of the inner liner is falling apart.
+Over three seasons, a few of the retention springs broke so some of the buckles are loose, the stretch on the power strap is too much and has been replaced with a Booster Strap, and the outer heel piece of the inner liner is falling apart.
 But no matter how many times I look at other boots, I always come back to it with joy.
 It's my comfortable cobbled mess.